TedCadet/hello_rust_server/README.md

 # Prequisites
-How to setup the mini-redis-server[setup from the tokio doc](https://tokio.rs/tokio/tutorial/setup)
+How to setup the mini-redis-server [setup from the tokio doc](https://tokio.rs/tokio/tutorial/setup)